GenericMappingTools/gmt/sandbox/docs_rst/source/gmt.conf.rst

     Formatting template that indicates how an output clock string is to be formatted.
 This template is then used to guide the writing of clock strings in data fields.
-To use a floating point format for the smallest unit (e.g. seconds), append .xxx, where the number of x indicates the desired precision.
+To use a floating point format for the smallest unit (e.g., seconds), append .xxx, where the number of x indicates the desired precision.
 If no floating point is indicated then the smallest specified unit will be rounded off to nearest integer.
 For 12-hour clocks, append am, AM, a.m., or A.M. (**GMT**